 Tax Information Australia, including Tax File Number (TFN) & Tax Returns

 In order to work in Australia legally you will need to apply for a TFN (Tax File Number).
-A TFN is a unique number issued to you by the Inland Revenue, which allows you to work and pay taxes!
+A TFN is a unique number issued to you by the Inland Revenue, which allows you to;

 You have to be in Australia to apply for a Tax File Number.
 But it doesn’t take too long to arrive.
 You can apply for your Tax File Number online if you’re a foreign passport holder, are in Australia and have a visa

 which allows you to work (417 or 462).
 To fill in the online application you’ll need

 - Your passport number or travel document